redis/redis-rb/README.md

 ```

 * The client automatically reconnects after a failover occurred, but the caller is responsible for handling errors while it is happening.
+* The client support permanent node failures, and will reroute requests to promoted slaves.
 * The client supports `MOVED` and `ASK` redirections transparently.

 ## Storing objects